Diversity, Equity, and Inclusion Projects

 Fall 2020 - Present

-Dr. Shaz Zamore and I are co-editors of an upcoming book about the experiences of Black women and non-binary life scientists and nature enthusiasts, which will be published through Mountaineers Books in 2023.
+Dr. Shaz Zamore and I are co-editors of an upcoming book about the experiences of Black women, non-binary, and gender nonconforming people in nature, which will be published through Mountaineers Books in Fall 2023.
 This book is a collection of stories from 22 people representing a variety of career stages and interests.
-Stay tuned!
+For more information click here.